 Think You Can Analyze the ACLs?
 Think Again

-As explained above, to detect shadow admins you need to analyze the ACL permission of each account in AD, to understand if the account has privileges over any administrative groups or individual admin accounts.
+As explained previously, to detect shadow admins you need to analyze the ACL permission of each account in AD, to understand if the account has privileges over any administrative groups or individual admin accounts.
 This, in itself, is a very difficult, if not impossible, task for any human being.

-If you are able to perform this analysis – it will provide you the first level of shadow admins.
+If you are able to perform this analysis, it will provide you the first level of shadow admins.

-But it’s not enough – you now need to analyze all the ACLs again to understand who has privileges to change these first level shadow admins.
+But it’s not enough.
+You now need to analyze all the ACLs again to understand who has privileges to change these first level shadow admins.
 And then again, and again, and again – this process needs to continue until all the levels of your shadow admins are detected.

 And what if you found a shadow admin group?
 That complicates things even more.